Manoj-152/SAR_Super_Resolution/README.md

 ## Dataset

 Please download the [Sentinel 1-2](https://mediatum.ub.tum.de/1436631) dataset (There are 4 folders with SAR-Optic Images pairs of around 40GB).
-Mention the dataset path later while running the main.py code for training and validation/
+Mention the dataset path later while running the main.py code for training and validation.

 ## Train
 Command: